Panopticon: Art and literature

+The 1948 American film Call Northside 777 features a scene filmed on location at the Stateville Penitentiary near Chicago, inside the so-called "Roundhouse," a panopticon cell block built according to Bentham's original concept, with the important difference that the central guard tower had transparent windows, making the positions and activities of the men inside it visible to all the prisoners.

 Foucault's theories positioned Bentham's panopticon prison in the social structures of 1970s Europe.
 This led to the widespread use of the panopticon in literature, comic books, computer games, and TV series.

-In Doctor Who, an abandoned panopticon is featured.
+In Doctor Who, the hall where Time Lords conduct their most important ceremonies is called The Panopticon.

 In the 1981 the novella Chronicle of a Death Foretold by Gabriel García Márquez on the murder of Santiago Nasar, chapter four is written with a view on the characters through the panopticon of Riohacha.

 Angela Carter, in her 1984 novel Nights at the Circus, linked the panopticon of Countes P to a "perverse honeycomb" and made the character the matriarchal queen bee.

-In the 2011 TV series, Person of Interest, Foucault's panopticon is used to grasp the pressure under which the character Harold Finch suffers in the post-9/11 United States of America.
+In the 2011 TV series Person of Interest, Foucault's panopticon is used to grasp the pressure under which the character Harold Finch suffers in the post-9/11 United States of America.

+The horror fiction podcast The Magnus Archives features a modified version of the Millbank Prison panopticon.

+Peter Gabriel's 2023 single is named "Panopticom".

+The Facility in the 2010 anime Yu-Gi-Oh!
+5D's and Eisenwald Prison in the 2014 video game Wolfenstein: The New Order were designed as Panopticons.

+In the 2014 film Guardians of the Galaxy, the Kyln high security prison incorporates panopticon features.

+In the 2019 video game, Control, one of the major locations in the containment sector is named 'Panopticon,' and has architectural features that align with the use of the word.

+In the first season of Andor, Cassian Andor is arrested and sent to the Narkina 5 prison which is a Panopticon.

+In the 2023 video game, Reverse: 1999, the ninth chapter of the game, "Folie et Déraison," takes place entirely in a panopticon, wherein the main character of this chapter is obsessed with the idea of the panopticon.

+In the 2020 video game, Ultrakill, a living panopticon made out of flesh is featured as a boss battle in the second Prime Sanctum.